 For the safety of everyone and to ensure minimal interruption of instructional time, NO ONE is permitted to visit the classroom without permission from the principal.
-Parents are welcome to visit classrooms but only after advance arrangements have been made with the principal and the teacher.
+Parents are welcome to visit classrooms but only after advance arrangements have been made with the principal and/or the teacher.
 Classroom visits during the school day cannot be used as an opportunity to conference with the teacher.
 During the school day, the teacher's primary responsibility is to the class.
 Non-school age children are not permitted to visit classes during the school day.
-Open visitation is ONLY allowed during the annually scheduled Open House.